pulumi/docs/pulumi-hugo/themes/default/content/blog/kenshoo-migrates-to-aws-with-pulumi/index.md

 ## How Pulumi helped with migration

 Once the team selected a cloud platform, it was time to plan and execute the migration.
-Kenshoo’s DevOps group was selected to lead the project.
+Skai’s DevOps group was selected to lead the project.

 ### Why Pulumi

-Kenshoo’s private cloud infrastructure was provisioned and deployed using a combination of Puppet and Fabric.
+Skai’s private cloud infrastructure was provisioned and deployed using a combination of Puppet and Fabric.
 The code was long, full of customizations, not readable, and challenging to troubleshoot.

 We were looking for a new solution that would: